Hugowonders/PCDR-seq/README.md

 This is the default working directory for data storage and analysis in this script.
 You can also allocate another directory while the path should be declared when running the code.

 ## Software installation
 For dependency management, we prefer to use [bioconda](https://anaconda.org/bioconda) for software installation if available.
+Other ways to install the software please refer to the webpage of the software.

-[Fastp](https://github.com/OpenGene/fastp) is adopted for sequencing quality control.
+[Fastp](https://github.com/OpenGene/fastp) is adopted for raw FASTQ files processing.

 [![install with conda](
 https://anaconda.org/bioconda/fastp/badges/version.svg)](https://anaconda.org/bioconda/fastp)